This is an easy foraging recipe for the nourishing and vitamin C-packed pine needle tea.

 The Eastern White Pine has edible needles, and is easy to identify.

-Keep in mind that needles also fall off the tree, so it’s a good idea to check several needle clusters.
+Keep in mind that needles also fall off the tree, so it's a good idea to check several needle clusters for the grouping pattern.

 Inedible Pine Trees to Avoid